Charles Explorer logo

 - Do you like connecting Econometrics and economic theory?

-During the Applied Microeconometrics course you will learn how to let the data talk and will get familiar with several econometric methods useful for estimating causal effects of individuals', firms' or states' decisions.
+During the Applied Microeconometrics course, you will learn how to let the data talk and will get familiar with several econometric methods useful for estimating the causal effects of employees', customers', firms', or states' decisions.
 For example:

-"Did the marketing campaign increase firm's profits?... or was it just implemented at the time when firm's profits were rising?"
+"Did the marketing campaign increase the firm's profits?... or was it just implemented at the time when the firm's profits were rising?"

-"Did limitation of cigarettes advertising lead to less smoking?... or would the incidence of smoking fall even without this policy?
+"Did the limitation of cigarette advertising lead to less smoking?... or would the incidence of smoking fall even without this policy?

-"Do incumbent politicians have an advantage over runner-ups?... or voters chose them in previous elections and will choose them again simply because they are better?
+"Do incumbent politicians have an advantage over runner-ups?... or did voters choose them in previous elections and will choose them again simply because they are better?